ontodev/robot/docs/rename.md

 ### Duplicate Mapping Error

 This error occurs when two rows have the same 'old IRI' value.
 This will cause two rename operations to occur for the same IRI, resulting in unexpected values.
 Make sure each 'old IRI' is only entered in the mappings once.

+### Duplicate Rename Error

+This error occurs when two rows have the same 'new IRI' value.
+This will cause a merge of the two old IRIs into the new IRI.
+If this is the intended behavior, use `--allow-duplicates true`.

 ### File Format Error